Elite Model Management: 1990s partnerships and expansion

+2000s restructuring

-Elite World SA was incorporated on Dec.
-14, 1999 as an umbrella company and for licensing.
-In 2002 Elite MM, along with several other New York model agencies, was sued for hundreds of millions of dollars in a class action that accused them of fixing fees for the past 30 years.
+In 2002, Elite MM, along with several other New York City model agencies, was sued for hundreds of millions of dollars in a class action that accused them of fixing fees for the past 30 years.
 The following year, Elite opened offices in Asia.
 At the same time, an employee was awarded $5.2 million in a suit concerning passive smoking in the US office of Elite.
 As a result of the bad publicity, the over expansion of Elite, and the loss of talents, Elite World SA filed for Chapter 11 bankruptcy in 2004.
-Elite Models New York was put up for auction and bought by Florida businessman Eddie Trump for $4.4 million, who asked Casablancas to come back and advise him.
+Elite Models New York City was put up for auction and bought by Florida businessman Eddie Trump for $4.4 million, who asked Casablancas to come back and advise him.
 Elite Models NY together with Los Angeles, Miami, and Toronto became Elite MM North America separate from Elite World SA.

 In August 2005, Elite World SA reestablished Elite MM in Singapore using it as the satellite office for their new South East Asia operation.
 Elite Models branches in Indonesia, Malaysia, Thailand, and Philippines were also added in August 2005.
 In October 2005, the Elite Model Look contest was added in Singapore.
 By 2006, Casablancas' appointment was short-lived and Elite World SA went public on the Frankfurt Stock Exchange.

 In 2009, the president of Elite World SA (the parent company of Elite MM), Bertrand Hennet, was arrested on drug charges.
 At the same time, acquired Elite Models Copenhagen, which was founded in 1966 under the name Copenhagen Models by legendary scout Trice Tomsen and formally a licensee of Elite Models (now Elite Models Management Copenhagen ApS controlled together with its licenses by Elite Licensing Company SA owned by Elite World SA).
-After Tomsen decided to distance herself from the day to day work, she was replaced by Munir Bouylud, as the new director there.
+After Tomsen decided to distance herself from the day-to-day work, she was replaced by Munir Bouylud as the new director there.
 Also in 2009, Elite Models London opened nearly 20 years after its first attempt to have offices in London.
 It was also in 2009 that Elite Models Chicago and Atlanta severed ties with Elite World SA and were renamed Factor Women.

-Acquisition by Pacific Global Management Group
+2010s and current ownership

 In February 2011, Elite World SA shareholders elected a new Board of Directors.
-The new board election follows the acquisition of a controlling stake in Elite World SA by Pacific Global Management, SARL ("PGM") (now Freedom Holding, Inc.) owned by Silvio Scaglia.
-In 2012, Elite MM opened its branch in China with Elite Models in Shanghai immediately followed by agencies in Beijing, Shenzhen, Guang Zhou and Hong Kong.
+The new board election follows the acquisition of a controlling stake in Elite World SA by Pacific Global Management, SARL (PGM) (now Freedom Holding, Inc.).
 In 2012, Elite Models Amsterdam acquired Model Masters in Amsterdam.
 Model Masters is best known for representing models who win Holland's Next Top Model.
 With that acquisition, Elite fired Ananda Marchildon for being "too fat".
-The company lost a breach of contract lawsuit by Ananda Marchildon and had to pay her around €65,000 damages.
+The company lost a breach of contract lawsuit by Ananda Marchildon and had to pay her around €65,000 in damages.